-- Dr. Giovanna Kuele | Program Advisor for International Cooperation, Igarapé Institute - Dr. Michael Weisberg | Bess W. Heyman President's Distinguished Professor of Philosophy and Deputy Director of Perry World House, University of Pennsylvania This session shifts from design to delivery.
-It explores the political traction behind climate governance reform efforts and asks how the unique convergence of COP30, Brazil's leadership and the mutirão spirit can unlock cooperation.
-Emphasis will be placed on political strategy, coalition-building and overcoming resistance or fragmentation.
-Closing Remarks 15:45 - 16:00 (15 minutes) • Mr. Tulio Andrade
+- Dr. Giovanna Kuele | Program Advisor for International Cooperation, Igarapé Institute - Dr. Michael Weisberg | University of Pennsylvania This session shifts from design to delivery.
+It explores the political traction behind climate governance reform efforts and asks how the unique convergence of COP30, Brazil's leadership, and the mutirão spirit can unlock cooperation.
+Emphasis will be placed on political strategy, coalition-building, and overcoming resistance or fragmentation.
+Closing remarks 15:30 - 16:00 (30 minutes) • Mr. Tulio Andrade